“I Am Hopeful for Peace.” One Mother’s Story of Surviving Conflict and Loss in South Sudan

 Reaching the Unreachable

-Some 6.3 million South Sudanese people – 54 percent of the population – are struggling to meet their food needs.
+Some 7.3 million South Sudanese people – over 50 percent of the population – are struggling to meet their food needs.

-We’ve responded to the crisis with food and cash distributions in the worst-affected areas and have so far this year reached some 3.9 million vulnerable people.
-With enough resources, combined with urgent humanitarian support, we hope to reach more than 5 million people across the country.
+We’ve responded to the crisis with food and cash distributions in the worst-affected areas and plan to reach over 5 million vulnerable people this year.

 Since 2014, the U.N.
 World Food Programme and partners have pioneered an Integrated Rapid Response Mechanism (IRRM) where mobile teams reach people – like Deborah and her family – in remote, isolated areas such as Thaker.
 Traveling usually by helicopter and sleeping in tents, teams register people in need, so that the U.N.
 World Food Programme can provide food, nutrition supplies and other urgently-needed assistance.